seanwarman/blaya/README.md

 # TODO

+### Playlists
+- play tracks in playlist (next button and onnext)
+- have playlist ui follow the data (set get)
+- make mobile look good and usable
+- persist playlists in localStorage

+## Features
 - Back button should always play the previously played track.
 - The playlists should show as tabs above the playlist name
 - Multi select songs to set as offline